pakjiddat/word-predictor/README.md

 The **wordpredictor** package is used for predicting words.
 It may be extended to support other use cases such as spelling correction, biological sequence analysis, data compression and more.
-This will require further performance optimizations.
+This will require further performance optimization.

 The source code is organized using R6 classes.
 It is easy to extend.
 Contributions are welcome \!.

-## Acknowledments
+## Acknowledgments

 I was motivated to develop the **wordpredictor** package after taking the courses in the [Data Science